-- The gross operating margin was \$50.6 million in the current year compared to \$163.9 million in the prior year.
+- The gross operating margin was \$7.9 million in the current period compared to \$27.0 million in the prior period.
 Gross operating margin is directly impacted by digital currency prices and network difficulties as this impacts revenue from mining operations.
-The decrease is mainly attributed to the decrease in Bitcoin price and an increase in the Bitcoin network difficulty versus the prior year combined with the Company not mining Ether since the merge on September 15, 2022. - The gross margin was a loss of \$31.1 million in the current year compared to a profit of \$96.9 million in the comparative prior year.
-The decrease is mainly due to the increase in depreciation and decrease in Bitcoin price and the Bitcoin network difficulty as discussed above.
+The decrease is mainly attributed to the decrease in Bitcoin price and increase in the Bitcoin network difficulty versus the prior year, combined with the Company not mining Ether since the merge on September 15, 2022. - The gross margin was a loss of \$8.5 million in the current period compared to a profit of \$1.3 million in the comparative prior period.
+The decrease is mainly due to lower revenue from mining operations net of the decrease in operating and maintenance, and depreciation expenses as discussed above.